Six rewilding success stories from around the world

 6. Muskoxen in the Arctic

 While the Arctic has generally acted as a natural carbon sink for the past 10,000 years, the impact of climate change has recently seen some areas transition towards carbon source status.
-Herbivores, like the Arctic muskox, are an essential part of the ecosystem and have been found to impact the carbon cycle in the region significantly.
+Herbivores, like the Arctic muskox (Ovibos moschatus), are an essential part of the ecosystem and have been found to impact the carbon cycle in the region significantly.

 Well-adapted to life in the frozen north, muskoxen roam the tundra in search of roots, mosses, and lichens.
 In winter, they use their hooves to dig through snow to graze, while in summer, they supplement their diet with Arctic flowers and grasses.

 In a study conducted by Swedish and Danish researchers in Greenland between 2011 and 2013, muskoxen were deliberately excluded from test areas by fencing.
-After several years the research team observed the removal of the muskoxen meant plants only absorbed half as much carbon during the growing season.
+After several years, the research team observed that the removal of the muskoxen meant plants only absorbed half as much carbon during the growing season.

-There are around 170,000 muskoxen currently living across the circumpolar tundra, concentrated in Greenland and Canada.
+Around 170,000 muskoxen are currently living across the circumpolar tundra, concentrated in Greenland and Canada.
 With the Earth’s climate rapidly warming, their conservation is being considered in Arctic climate models.

-These six stories demonstrate the power of rewilding in restoring and protecting our natural ecosystems.
-By bringing back keystone species and allowing natural processes to occur, we can support global biodiversity objectives, mitigate climate change, and create a better world for all living beings.
+These six stories demonstrate the power of rewilding in restoring the health of ecosystems.
+By bringing back keystone species and allowing natural processes to occur, we can support global biodiversity objectives, mitigate climate change, and ensure a healthier planet for all living beings.

 Watch more Wild Carbon videos